Jewelry & Personal Accessories

 MAH-JONGG

-Wooden mah-jongg Case with 5 drawers.
+Wooden mah-jongg case with 5 drawers.
 Lid detachable, and is inlaid with Chinese characters.
 Wooden tile trays with game instructions on bottom.

 CIGAR LIGHTER

-White metal, mythological form of "Foo" lion-dog used as a cigar lighter.
+c.
+1870 White metal, mythological form of "Foo" lion-dog used as a cigar lighter.
 Acquired by Willam Seward on his trip around the world.

 TOY WOODEN PIANO

-Toy wooden piano, used by Lazette and Francis, Judge Elijah Miller's daughters.
+c.
+1815 Toy wooden piano, used by Lazette and Francis, Judge Elijah Miller's daughters.

 Dominoes

-28 ivory dominoes in wooden box with slide top.
+c.1800 28 ivory dominoes in wooden box with slide top.
 White ivory with black spots.

 Portable, folding writing desk of bird's eye and tiger maple.
 Door on top inside may be let down to disclose section for correspondence.
 Writing desk in center with 6 sections at top.
 Lower drawer with brass knob.
 Blue velvet inside.